 In addition to the aforementioned stringent FDA approval process, Roberson Machine Company performs a validation phase of its own using a third-party clinical evaluation.
 This process involves checking the device for its intended use and impact under multiple parameters.
 Any risks associated with the device are checked, minimized, and reduced to transfer the best iteration of the product for manufacturing.

 6. Technology Transfer & National Provider Identifier (NPI)

-The technology transfer refers to the stage when all the knowledge about the conceptualized design is transferred to the manufacturing stage.
+The technology transfer refers to the stage when all the knowledge about your conceptualized design is transferred to the manufacturing stage.
 This is simplified and sped up by our CNC services.
-Before transferring the data and the design, each of the device-specific processes is validated, cross referenced, and verified.
+Before transferring the data, each of the device-specific processes is validated, cross referenced, and verified.
 The NPI is a directory of all active records regarding a healthcare provider and/or device.
 Providers and manufacturers acquire their unique, 10-digit NPIs to identify themselves in a standard way throughout their industry.
 The identification is also used by the FDA in its postmarket guidelines and follow ups.
 The FDA continues to monitor both the performance and side effects of the device, primarily by receiving reports of device malfunction in accordance with the NPI identifiers.
 Manufacturers also have postmarket surveillance requirements specific to different device types.

 Once everything is in place, all the i’s have been dotted, and the t’s crossed, the approved prototype is transferred for mass manufacturing.
 This is where our single-source manufacturing comes in handy.
 Many companies are outsourcing the manufacturing of their medical devices.
 Not Roberson Machine Company.
 We do everything here.
 And we look forward to doing the same for you.